Tony Gonzalez: Personal life

 In early 2007, Gonzalez suffered a bout of facial paralysis known as Bell's palsy.
-He subsequently experimented with a vegan diet after reading The China Study, by Cornell professor and nutrition researcher T. Colin Campbell, but he and his nutritionist, Mitzi Dulan, ultimately decided that eating meat occasionally would be best for his performance.
-Gonzalez only eats organic fruits and vegetables, free-range chicken, grass fed beef (no more than 18 ounces a month), and fish.
+He subsequently experimented with a vegan diet after reading The China Study, but he and his nutritionist, Mitzi Dulan, ultimately decided that eating meat occasionally would be best for his performance.
+Gonzalez only eats organic fruits and vegetables, free-range chicken, grass-fed beef (no more than 18 ounces a month), and fish.

 Gonzalez had a commitment ceremony in July 2007 with his girlfriend, October, though the couple considers themselves married despite not being legally married.
 They have three children together, two daughters and a son.
-He has another son from a previous relationship with entertainment reporter Lauren Sánchez.
+He has another son who was born in 2001 from a relationship with entertainment reporter Lauren Sánchez.
 He lives in Huntington Beach, California.

-On July 3, 2008, while dining with his family at Capone's Restaurant in Huntington Beach, California, Gonzalez noticed fellow diner Ken Hunter choking on a piece of meat at a nearby table, unable to breathe.
-Gonzalez successfully administered the Heimlich Maneuver, saving Hunter's life.
-After the incident, it was revealed that Hunter was a fan of the San Diego Chargers, who are a rival team of the Chiefs in the AFC West.
+On July 3, 2008, while dining with his family at a restaurant in Huntington Beach, California, Gonzalez noticed a fellow diner choking on a piece of meat at a nearby table, unable to breathe.
+Gonzalez successfully administered the Heimlich maneuver, saving the diner's life.

 Gonzalez campaigned for then-Senator Barack Obama in the 2008 presidential election, saying "this is the first time in my life that I've ever been political about anything."

 He was the grand marshal of the 2014 Huntington Beach Fourth of July Parade.

+On a season 9 episode of PBS's Finding Your Roots, Gonzalez learned that his great-great-great-grandfather, George, was sold away from his wife Polly and children to a nearby slave owner.
+In 1866, a year after the end of the Civil War, George and Polly were found listed on a cohabitation record, meaning they had gotten married, as soon as it became legal for them to do so.
+Gonzalez also learned he is a very distant relative of William Shakespeare and comedian Whoopi Goldberg.